Differin

 Frequently Asked Questions

-How long does Differin take to work?
+How long does Differin take to clear acne?

-Can I use Differin and benzoyl peroxide together?
+Can I use Differin with benzoyl peroxide?

 Dr. Ross Elledge